-- drugs not approved for legal sale to the general public - medical soaps and creams, cosmetics and shampoos - skin-lotions, eye and contact-lens solutions, mouth washes - publicly advertised items - cough and cold preparations, antihistamines - laxatives, antidiarrhals (with approved exceptions) - products commonly considered household remedies - preventative immunization vaccines and toxoids - fertility drugs - over the counter medicines (other than those on the Saskatchewan Drug Plan Formulary and anti-smoking agents obtained by Prescription) - anti-obesity treatments including proteins and dietary or food supplements - health foods, vitamins (unless injected) - fees for the administration of serum, vaccines and injectable drugs.
+- drugs not approved for legal sale to the general public - medical soaps and creams, cosmetics and shampoos - skin-lotions, eye and contact-lens solutions, mouth washes - publicly advertised items - cough and cold preparations, antihistamines - laxatives, antidiarrhals (with approved exceptions) - products commonly considered household remedies - preventative immunization vaccines and toxoids.
+This limitation does not apply to routine vaccines. - fertility drugs - over the counter medicines (other than those on the Saskatchewan Drug Plan Formulary and anti-smoking agents obtained by Prescription) - anti-obesity treatments including proteins and dietary or food supplements - health foods, vitamins (unless injected) - fees for the administration of serum and injectable drugs.